Transporting a car across an ocean can be a hassle, and putting in the time to find a reliable carrier isn’t all that much fun.

 - Step 3: Choose Your Shipper and Finalize the Details

 So, once you’ve come to a conclusion and settled for a particular shipper, the company will give you a list of requirements and it’s up to you to submit them as soon as possible to get the process moving along speedily.
-The documentation is straightforward and usually includes a clear, original title, copy of the bill of sale and a copy of your US passport.
+The documentation is straightforward and usually includes a clear, original title, a copy of the bill of sale, and a copy of your US passport.